202Forever/share-my-week/README.md

 #### Template Design Guide

 Templates should be saved in the src/design folder.
 To start off designing, you may use [pinguendo].
+All templates should share the same stylesheet (app.less).

 #### Front-end Guide